LizbethMG-Teaching/pose2behav-book/labs/0_prerequisites.md

 Please follow the steps below to prepare your computer and install the necessary software.

 ## 1. Preparing your workspace
+- Make sure you have at least 5–10 GB of free disk space before starting.
+- Ensure you have a stable internet connection.
+- On macOS: the first time you access Downloads in Terminal, you may get a popup asking “Terminal wants to access your Downloads folder.” → Click Allow.
 ## 2. DeepLabCut installation

 ### 2.1 Introduction